 2. Cologne Cathedral

 It serves as a symbol of German Catholicism and Gothic architecture.
 Various generations took their part in its construction until its present form today.
-Various celebrated works of art in the cathedral include High Altar, Shrine of the Three Kings, Gero Kreuz, Mailander Madonna, and Stone Tablets.
+Various celebrated works of art in the cathedral include the High Altar, Shrine of the Three Kings, Gero Kreuz, Mailander Madonna, and Stone Tablets.

 3. Galleries & Museum